nicholves/comp-4102-project/README.md

 npm install
 npx expo start
 ```
-*You need to have npm and expo installed and your mobile device must be connected to the same network as the computer running the server.*
+*You need to have npm and expo installed and your mobile device must be connected to the **exact** same network as the computer running the server.*

 ## Using the APP
 The Nutrition App takes images from both uploads via the User's Camera Roll or Camera.